adamjweil/anotherTry/README.md

     #10/09
     - Footer set up on the Landing Page, as well as the Registration Page
     - Ticket form has been updated to include even more of the variables needed for tickets to be submitted.
 The next step is to actually wire up
     - The Profile Card is now updating as expected when you submit the profile form.
-I wasn't destructuring PROFILE object from the PROFILE array, and so all the values I was looking for were undefined.
-Was much harder to debug then I wouldve thought.
+I wasn't de-structuring PROFILE object from the PROFILE array, and so all the values I was looking for were undefined.
+It was much harder to debug then I would have thought.
 Took a while to figure this out

     #10/10
     - Set up Ticket Reducers, Actions, and routes.
 I had already had a model set up for Tickets, but it did need to be changed around slightly.
 Now that all of these variables are included in the application state, I need to make sure theyre saving correctly to the database.